 My recent research has been focused on the Jennings family tree.
 With the help of several people who contacted me via my family tree web site, I have been able to put together lots of new information.
 My good friend Sue also contributed with information that I didn't have and helped fill in some gaps.
 Thanks Sue!

-As we reach the peak of sunspot cycle 24, I am now working all bands from 160 - 10 meters.
+As we near the end of sunspot cycle 24, I am now working more of the lower frequency bands from 160 - 40 meters.
 My newest addition to the antenna farm is a fan dipole for 160 and 80 meters.
 I finally gave up on the off-center-fed dipole and strung up the fan dipole with great success.
 I recently added a new coax wound RF choke (on a a 4" PVC pipe) and now I can use my RF amplifier on 160 meters.
-Another change a few years ago was the addition of a vertical antenna.
-I removed my 30 meter sloping dipole off the tower and replaced it with a ground mounted quarter wave vertical.
-Despite only having four radials, my first contact was with P29NI on Papua New Guinea.
+Another change this past year was the addition of a Butternut HF6V vertical antenna.
+I have never had much luck with vertical antennas, but my first contact with a vertical antenna was P29NI on Papua New Guinea.
 The DX operator was on Nuguria Island (OC-257).
 Since this contact, I have doubled the number of radials and hope to add more in the future.
 The other addition to the tower mast is a 40 meter Cushcraft D-40 rotatable dipole.
-I put it into action three years ago and my 40 meter signal has really improved.
+I put it into action a few years ago and my 40 meter signal has really improved.